NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 argument which is set to the given CL implementation.

-It can be used to define packages outside Nixpkgs, and, for example, add them into the package scope with `override` and `packageOverrides`, both of which will be discussed later on.
+It can be used to define packages outside Nixpkgs, and, for example, add them into the package scope with `withOverrides` which will be discussed later on.

 ### Including an external package in scope